 Today, I’m the only survivor of the family.
 You don’t get to be the last to die by doing the wrong thing.

-Overall, a nice, thought-provoking book.
+Overall, Little Fires Everywhere is a nice, thought-provoking book.